ctq3ks/chatgptcoder/README.md

-All codebase was pulled from Open AI and an existing web app that takes uploaded files and lets you ask questions about the documents.
-I want to modify this to take in a github repository and allow you to ask questions and generate code based on your existing codebase.
+This codebase was pulled from Open AI and an existing web app that takes uploaded files and lets you ask questions about their contents.
+I wanted to modify this to take in a github repository, allowing you to ask questions and generate code based on your existing codebase.

 # File Q&A